canonical/rockcraft/docs/howto.rst

 How-to guides
 *************

-If you have a specific goal, but are already familiar with Rockcraft, our How-to guides have more in-depth detail than our tutorials and can be applied to a broader set of applications.
+If you have a specific goal but are already familiar with Rockcraft, our How-to guides have more in-depth detail than our tutorials and can be applied to a broader set of applications.

 They'll help you achieve an end result but may require you to understand and adapt the steps to fit your specific requirements.